brunomontibeller/GPP_WUE_forest_areas/README.md

-# GPP balance and WUE trends over undisturbed forest core in Europe
+# GPP balance and WUE trends over undisturbed forest core areas in Europe
 Codes used in the analysis of GPP balance and WUE trends over undisturbed forest core areas in Europe.

 The codes are listed in the sequence that they were used in the analysis (from pre-processing of input data to making the figures).